 - Overall, we rate AMAC Right Biased based on political positions and story selection that favors the conservative right.
-We also rate them Mixed for factual reporting due to the use of poor sources that have failed fact checks.
+We also rate them Mixed for factual reporting due to poor sources and failed fact checks.

 Factual Reporting: MIXED

-Daniel C. Weber is the founder of AMAC and on his bio page he describes himself as “A devoted advocate of free enterprise.”
-He refers to AMAC “as a way to unite citizens to defend our American way of life”.
-A quote from the FAQ page regarding the purpose of the organization is stated as “other major 50+ organizations were too liberal and did not represent his views.
+Daniel C. Weber is the founder of AMAC, and on his bio page, he describes himself as “A devoted advocate of free enterprise.”
+He refers to AMAC “as a way to unite citizens to defend our American way of life.”
+A quote from the FAQ page regarding the organization’s purpose is stated as “other major 50+ organizations were too liberal and did not represent his views.
 Rather than do nothing, Weber decided to begin his own organization.
-AMAC is a conservative, non-partisan organization with the goal of representing those whose core beliefs are not represented by other major 50+ organizations.”
+AMAC is a conservative, non-partisan organization representing those whose core beliefs are not represented by other major 50+ organizations.”

-Gerry Hafer is the Executive Director and you can view the complete list of board of directors here.
+You can view the complete list of the board of directors here.

 Funded by / Ownership

-AMAC’s revenue, according to their FAQ page, is originally from their founder, Dan Weber and the site indicates the rest is derived from membership fees and advertising.
+AMAC’s revenue, according to its FAQ page, is originally from its founder, Dan Weber, and the site indicates the rest is derived from membership fees and advertising.

 Analysis / Bias

 Overall, we rate AMAC Right Biased based on political positions and story selection that favors the conservative right.
-We also rate them Mixed for factual reporting due to the use of poor sources that have failed fact checks.
-(M. Huitsing 6/19/2019)
+We also rate them Mixed for factual reporting due to poor sources and failed fact checks.
+(M. Huitsing 6/19/2019) Updated (10/20/2023)

 Last Updated on October 20, 2023 by Media Bias Fact Check